RyanGlScott/RyanGlScott.github.io/_posts/2018-03-04-how-quantifiedconstraints-can-let-us-put-join-back-in-monad.md

 ### Role with the changes

 Tying everything we've just learned together, we can now tweak `GeneralizedNewtypeDeriving` to be type-safe.
-Instead of generated the following code for a derived `BadIdea Age` instance:
+Instead of generating the following code for a derived `BadIdea Age` instance:

 {% highlight haskell %}